EVATool/fae-architecture-log/_decisions/sig-api-documentation.md

 ## Why is there need for such a decision?
 The API-Documentation describes the entire
 API.
 The goal should be that all API Endpoints be automatically documented.
 Moreover, by using the same API-Documentation Tool.
 That will be easier to generate the API Docu.
 In addition to that, it will be easier to understand API Endpoints.
+The decision depends on the API style!

 All Teams must use the same API-Documentation Tool to reach this goal.